Virtual reality headset: History

+VPL Research was a company that made early VR headsets in the 1980s.

-The Sega VR, announced in 1991 and seen in early 1993 at the Winter CES, was never released for consoles, but was utilized for the Sega VR-1 motion simulator arcade attraction in 1994.
+The Sega VR was announced in 1991 and seen in early 1993 at the Winter CES.
+It was never released for consoles, but was utilized for the Sega VR-1 motion simulator arcade attraction in 1994.
 Another early VR headset, the Forte VFX1, was announced at CES in 1994.
 The VFX-1 has stereoscopic displays, 3-axis head-tracking, and stereo headphones.

-Sony, another pioneer, released the Glasstron in 1997, which has an optional positional sensor, allowing the wearer to view the surroundings, with the perspective moving as the user's head moves, giving a deep sense of immersion.
+Sony released the Glasstron in 1997, which has an optional positional sensor, allowing the wearer to view the surroundings, with the perspective moving as the user's head moves, giving a deep sense of immersion.
 These VR headsets gave MechWarrior 2 players a new visual perspective of seeing the battlefield from inside the cockpit of their craft.
 However, these early headsets failed commercially due to their limited technology, and they were described by John Carmack as like "looking through toilet paper tubes".

-In 2012, a crowdfunding campaign began for a VR headset known as Oculus Rift; the project was led by several prominent video game developers, including Carmack who later became the company's CTO.
+In 2012, a crowdfunding campaign began for a VR headset known as Oculus Rift; the project was led by several prominent video game developers, including John Carmack who later became the company's CTO.
 In March 2014, the project's parent company Oculus VR was acquired by Facebook for $2 billion.
 The final consumer-oriented release of Oculus Rift began shipping on 28 March 2016.

 In March 2014, Sony demonstrated a prototype headset for PlayStation 4, which was later named PlayStation VR.
-In 2014, Valve demonstrated some headset prototypes, which led to a partnership with HTC to produce the Vive, which focuses on "room scale" VR environments that users can naturally navigate within and interact with.
+In 2014, Valve demonstrated some headset prototypes, which led to a partnership with HTC to produce the Vive, which focuses on "room-scale" VR environments that users can naturally navigate within and interact with.
+The headset uses Valve's "SteamVR" software platform.
 The Vive was released in April 2016 and PlayStation VR in October 2016.

-Virtual reality headsets and viewers have also been designed for smartphones.
-Unlike headsets with integrated displays, these units are essentially enclosures which a smartphone can be inserted into.
-VR content is viewed from the screen of the device itself through lenses acting as a stereoscope, rather than using dedicated internal displays.
 Google released a series of specifications and associated DIY kits for virtual reality viewers known as Google Cardboard; these viewers are capable of being constructed using low-cost materials (and a smartphone with a gyroscope), such as cardboard (hence the naming).
-Samsung Electronics partnered with Oculus VR to co-develop the Samsung Gear VR (which is only compatible with recent Samsung Galaxy devices), while LG Electronics developed a headset with dedicated displays for its LG G5 smartphone known as LG 360 VR.
-Asian hardware manufacturers like Xion and Kolke have developed inexpensive virtual reality headsets.
-In 2017, Chinese company Tencent announced it was preparing to launch its virtual reality headset that year.
-In 2019, Oculus and PlayStation VR dominated the VR headset market.
+Samsung Electronics partnered with Oculus VR to co-develop the Samsung Gear VR (which is only compatible with some Samsung Galaxy devices).
+LG Electronics developed a headset with dedicated displays for its LG G5 smartphone known as LG 360 VR.
+In March 2017, Microsoft launched a platform for VR and mixed reality headsets running on Windows 10 known as Windows Mixed Reality, with VR headsets from multiple partners including PC makers Acer, Dell, HP Inc., and Lenovo.

-In June 2019, Valve released their own headset, the Valve Index, without a partnership with HTC.